gjpelletier/delta_method/README.md

 ## Example for MATLAB

-An example showing how to use the new delta_method and parametric_bootstrap functions is provided in this matlab script:
+A detailed example showing how to use the delta_method and parametric_bootstrap functions is provided in this matlab script:

 https://github.com/gjpelletier/delta_method/blob/main/delta_method_example.m